blat-blatnik/Forest-Fires/README.md

 ![](./example-2.gif)

+This simulation is based on the [forest-fire model](https://en.wikipedia.org/wiki/Forest-fire_model) cellular automata - although I've tweaked the rules a bit to make it look more interesting.

+This is a console-application, although it responds to mouse and keyboard input, and it's animated without any flickering as you can see in the examples.

 ## Requirements

 The program uses the Windows API to manipulate the console - so this will definitely only work on Windows.
 It _should_ work on Windows 2000+ however I could only test it on Windows 7 and 10.
 If you want to compile it yourself, you'll need a C99 compiler.
 If you just want to try the program I provided [an executable](./Forest%20Fires.exe).